+The emissions from fishing vessels should be reported here.
+The emissions for processing of fished products involving stationary combustion should be reported under 1A4cii.
 The sources covered within this category are detailed in the table below, however companies with water-borne navigation entities may have emissions which fall within other categories of the IPCC Guidelines, such as stationary combustion emissions.
 Please refer to Section 5 of this report for further guidance on the other potential emission sectors which may be relevant.